Rooms 82 /Architecture Steven Holl Architects /Interior Design Steven Holl Architects /The Original Susanne Kraus-Winkler

 Designed by noted New York architect Steven Holl, this world-renowned wine- center is already attracting its own pilgrims, drawn not only to its spectacular look but also to its unique concept as a spa for vinophiles.
 Loisium's ground floor is almost entirely transparent, consisting of pillars surrounded by glass, which creates a hovering, suspended effect for the building that sits above.
 Featuring Holl’s trademark interplay of space and light, the design hotel’s public and private spaces are dominated by a few design elements: abundant glass and latticework, as well as a repetition of similarly proportioned rectangular forms in windowpanes, doorframes, counters, and even mirrors.

 An emphasis on cork

-The LOISIUM Wine & Spa Resort Langenlois, in eastern Austria, is more than just a gateway to fantastic vineyards, ancient monasteries, medieval castles, and a splendid wine museum.
+The Loisium Wine & Spa Hotel Langenlois, in eastern Austria, is more than just a gateway to fantastic vineyards, ancient monasteries, medieval castles, and a splendid wine museum.
 It embraces winemakers who use traditional, organic wine-crafting techniques, while also promoting local farmers who would never dream of producing genetically modified crops.